 - Finally, If you go to the File tab and then select Info, you may examine the backstage view once again.
 You’ll see that the permissions section has been modified.

-Read More: How to Protect Excel File with Password (3 Quick Methods)
+Read More: How to See Who Is in a Shared Excel File

 - In the first place, select the cell you allow users to edit.
 So, we select the range D5:F8.